 5133.190-1 Bid protest action report.

-Within 15 calendar days following notification of resolution of a GAO protest, the contracting officer must send a bid protest action report in the format in 5153.303-6 (double spaced between item numbers) to the following addressees:
+Within 15 calendar days following notification of resolution of a GAO protest, the Contracting officer must send a bid protest action report in the format in AFARS 5153.303-6 (double spaced between item numbers) to the following addressees:

-(a) AMC contracting activities send the report to the addressee in 5101.290(b)(7).
+(a) AMC contracting activities send the report to the addressee in AFARS 5101.290(b)(7).

-(b) USACE contracting activities send the report to
+(b) USACE contracting activities send the report to the addressee in AFARS 5133.104(a)(3)(i)(1)(ii).

-U.S. Army Corps of Engineers

-Attn: CECC-C

-441 G St., N.W.

-Washington, DC 20314-1000.

-(c) All other contracting activities send the report to the addressee in 5133.104(a)(3)(i)(1)(iii).
+(c) All other contracting activities send the report to the addressee in AFARS 5133.104(a)(3)(i)(1)(iii).

 5133.190-2 Quarterly bid protest analysis report.

-(a) AMC, USACE and the Contract and Fiscal Law Division, U.S. Army Legal Services Agency must prepare a quarterly bid protest analysis report for GAO protests in the format in 5153.303-7 (double space between item numbers) and send it with the bid protest action reports to the addressee in 5101.290(b)(2)(ii)(B) not later than 30 calendar days following the end of the quarter.
+(a) AMC, USACE and the Contract and Fiscal Law Division, U.S. Army Legal Services Agency must prepare a quarterly bid protest analysis report for GAO protests using the format in AFARS 5153.303-7 (double space between item numbers) and send with the bid protest action reports to the addressee in AFARS 5101.290(b)(2)(ii)(B) not later than 30 calendar days following the end of the quarter.
 The analysis will include the number of protests in which a flexible alternative procedure was used, in accordance with 4 C.F.R.
 21.10, and will also include an assessment of the causes of the most frequently recurring issues and recommendations for appropriate corrective action.
 Reconcile the numbers submitted with the most current data available from the GAO.

-(b) The DASA(P) will prepare a consolidated quarterly report not later than 45 calendar days following the end of each quarter.
+(b) The ODASA(P) will prepare a consolidated quarterly report not later than 45 calendar days following the end of each quarter.

 Subpart 5133.2 – Disputes and Appeals